hannnhb/EasySwipeMenuLayout/README.md

       compile 'com.github.anzaizai:EasySwipeMenuLayout:1.1.4'

-- last releases version is 1.1.4 can be use
+- last original releases version is 1.1.4 can be use
+- last custom releases version is 1.1.4.1 can be use.
+This version update callback swipe left and right

 ## step 3
 - User EasySwipeMenuLayout as the top-level root layout the needs to be added slide swipe menu the funcation views.